Escape to the peace and tranquillity of Doubtful Sound on a magical overnight cruise.

 Your itinerary starts in Manapouri with a short cruise across Lake Manapouri.
 A coach then takes you across Wilmot Pass, travelling on a sub-alpine road through dense rainforest.
 Arriving at Deep Cove, you’ll be met by our crew and the majestic Mariner vessel.

-Designed along the lines of a traditional scow, the Mariner blends old world charm with modern comforts that include spacious viewing decks, a dining saloon with a fully licensed bar and an observation lounge.
+Designed along the lines of a traditional scow, the Fiordland Navigator blends old world charm with modern comforts that include spacious viewing decks, a dining saloon with a fully licensed bar and an observation lounge.

 As you cruise through some of New Zealand’s most stunning scenery, our knowledgeable nature guides will provide commentary ensuring you miss nothing, be it the pod of resident dolphins, fur seals or rare penguins you might encounter.